Mary and Jeff Bell Library

 general interest to the academic community.
 Among the factors that are weighed

 in the selection of general interest periodicals are:

-- the degree to which the periodical reflects thoughtful assessment of contemporary
+- the degree to which the periodical reflects thoughtful assessment of contemporary trends in society;

 - inclusion of the periodical in indexing and abstracting services;

 - strength of demand combined with lack of ready availability elsewhere;

 - the substantial nature of articles in the periodical and their intellectual content;

 - Monographic series may be acquired as individual titles, or by establishing a continuation order.
 The need to purchase all volumes in the series is the primary requirement for establishing a continuation order.
 Further justification in the form of cost savings or difficulty in learning of the publication of new volumes may be required.
 Normally, continuation orders are established for desired works published in parts.

 - Newspaper subscriptions will be carried by the Library in order to support teaching and research, to provide current and historical sources of national and international news and general intellectual and cultural awareness for faculty, students, and staff.
 The Library welcomes donations of subscriptions to home town newspapers.
 Non-United States newspapers may be collected in direct support of teaching and research, and to provide some limited coverage of major regions of the world by outstanding newspapers.
 Newspapers of a cultural, business, political, organized labor, or social orientation will be considered on a title by title basis.
 A few newspapers of permanent research value will be collected in storage-saving alternative formats; paper copies of others will be acquired only for current awareness purposes.